 As for preparing yourself for the loan process, it is data-intensive.
 You will be asked for a great deal of documentation and depending on how long the loan process takes, you may have to provide updated financials since they expire over time.
 Just focus on the goal – obtaining the money you need for your business and providing the information requested as quickly as possible to keep the loan process moving.

 When approaching a lender, borrowers need to ensure that they have a clear directive and they have identified, with specificity, the use of funds.
 The bank needs to know how much you need and what you need it for presented in a detailed format with supporting documentation (e.g., invoices, purchase agreements).

 This is where an independent third-party/broker can be of unparalleled assistance.
 Companies like Executive Element ensure that when you approach the bank, you have the right information that is presented in a way that is attractive to the lender.

 Cayenne: Nancy, thank you for this awesome advice.
 You have been a valuable resource to many of our clients and now we are able to share your information with so many more.

 Nancy: You are welcome.
 Your clients are always welcome to contact Executive Element when they think we might be able to help.

-Through Executive Element, Nancy Beckwith brings her business acumen and her financial expertise to Main Street offering her skill and expertise to America’s entrepreneurs via her own boutique loan consulting firm.
+Through Executive Element, Nancy Beckwith brings her business acumen and financial expertise to Main Street, offering her skill and expertise to America’s entrepreneurs via her boutique loan consulting firm.
 Nancy graduated with a marketing degree from Cleveland State University.
 She has been recognized in the Harvard Business Journal and has attended various Harvard University workshops for process improvement, project management, and negotiating skills.
 She is the recipient of an ADDY Certificate of Excellence for Television Advertisement, the Merit Award for Total Advertising Campaign & Newspaper Advertising, and an ADDY Citation for Excellence Award.
 She can be reached at 949-424-4198.